Hampton Beach, New Hampshire: Attractions and events

 The New Hampshire Marine Memorial is located on the beach along Route 1A at the terminus of New Hampshire Route 101.

 The Hampton Bridge carries Route 1A south across the Hampton Harbor inlet into Seabrook.

 The Hampton Beach Casino Ballroom has been the center attraction at Hampton Beach for more than 100 years.
 The Ballroom continues to draw some of the top names in entertainment.
 Recently, the Ballroom placed in the top 30 for worldwide ticket sales in venues under 3,000 seats.

 Hampton Beach Seafood Festival - Since 1988, the Hampton Area Chamber of Commerce and Seafood Festival Committee have helped put New Hampshire on the map as a vacation destination.
 The Hampton Beach Seafood Festival has a profound effect on seacoast businesses, the community, and the overall economy of the area.
 Restaurants, lodging, shops, and businesses in general depend on the Seafood Festival as the primary contributor to their bottom line.
 Many Chamber members say it is even bigger than the "4th of July" in sales volume.
 The Festival, held the weekend after Labor Day, is also instrumental in extending the summer season.
 Dozens of non-profit organizations also earn a major portion of their income through revenues earned at the Festival, allowing them to continue to support their causes that benefit the citizens of New Hampshire.
-The Hampton Beach Seafood Festival has evolved dramatically, and has been acclaimed as "One of the Top 100 Events in North America", by the American Bus Association in 1996, 2001, 2003 and 2006.
 Event attendance is now estimated as exceeding 150,000.

 Hampton Beach Sand Sculpture Competition - Since 2001, the Hampton Area Chamber of Commerce has sponsored, with the help of Seaside Hotel, a sand sculpture competition that has brought numerous sculptors from across America to Hampton Beach in mid-June.
 The 4 day contest is seen by thousands and then put up for illumination for two weeks.
 Prizes (top prize of $50,000) are rewarded via fan voting and through the Chamber.

 There are fireworks on the 4th of July and every Wednesday of the summer at 9:30 pm.
 There are also fireworks held to cap the Hampton Beach Seafood Festival in September, with a launch scheduled for that Saturday at 8:15 pm.